-Are Internet Friendships On The Rise?
+Are Internet Friendships And Dating On The Rise?

 Please contact us if you have any questions or comments or would just like some encouragement?

-Internet friendship can be very valuable if it helps you in any certain way.
+Internet friendships can be very valuable if it helps you in any certain way.
 I have a few friends that I text and email regularly.
 I admit that I am on Facebook and Twitter, yet I limit myself being on it because it takes so much time out of my day.
 Bill Greguska

 Ephesians 4:29 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.

 Christian Dating Sites Are A Good Way To Meet People!